A new class of homology and cohomology 3-manifolds: Proof of Theorem

 To prove that the space $S^3/X$ satisfies the conditions (2) and (3) of Definition \ref{chm}, let's calculate first the groups $\check{H}^n(S^3/X, \{x\}; G)$ with respect to the one-point subset $\{x\}=X/X$ for $G \cong \mathbb{Z} _p, p\in \mathcal{P};\,\, G \cong \mathbb{Z} _q, q\not\in \mathcal{P};\,\, G \cong \mathbb{Z};\,\, G \cong \mathbb{Q}.$ Since $S^3/X$ is connected and $3-$dimensional it follows that

-Let $U_i$ be the open $i$-th solid torus neighborhood of $X$ in $S^3$ (c.f. \cite{ES}).
+Let $U_i$ be the open $i$-th solid torus neighborhood of $X$ in $S^3$ (see \cite{ES}).
 Then $\{U_i/X\}_{i\in \mathbb{N}} $ is a neighborhood base of $x$ in $S^3/X.$ By continuity of the {\v C}ech cohomology and by the Excision Axiom it follows that:

 For $n = 1$ we have the exact sequence of the pair $(S^3, \overline{U_i})$:

 Since the $1-$dimensional cohomology of the $3-$sphere is trivial for any group of coefficients $G$ and $\overline{U_i}$ is connected space for every $i,$ it follows that $\check{H}^1(S^3, \overline{U}_i; G) \cong 0,$ therefore $\check{H}^n(S^3/X, \{x\}; G) \cong 0$ and, in particular,